-- Standard notes and the standard condition of approval must be shown on the plans. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - In an email dated May 15, 2019 Will Haskell, P.E. of Gorrill-Palmer noted that a boundary pin/monument is required behind units 39/40. - Condominium association documents should be provided with the Final Plan submission and must specify the rights and responsibilities of each owner with respect to the maintenance, repair, and plowing of the subdivision streets, open space and stormwater infrastructure.
+- Standard notes and the standard condition of approval must be shown on the plans. - The Tax Map and Lot numbers provided by the Tax Assessor must be shown on the Final Plan.
+Tax Map and Lot numbers are shown on the Final Plan. - Subdivision plan data compatible with the Town GIS must be submitted as part of the Final Plan submission. - In an email dated May 15, 2019 Will Haskell, P.E. of Gorrill-Palmer noted that a boundary pin/monument is required behind units 39/40.
+In a response to comments on